Thomas H. Greco, Jr.

 - 2011: Financial Planning in the Emerging Butterfly Economy.
 Presentation to Financial Planning Association Retreat in Florida;

 His other recent appearances have included the MINT film festival in Toronto; in 2010, the International Commons Conference in Berlin, Germany.
-He has spoken at three annual conventions of the International Reciprocal Trade Association (IRTA), the trade association for the commercial “barter” industry (2006,2009,2013); as well as the Economics of Peace Conference in California in 2009, the Gold Dinar Conference in Malaysia in 2007, and the conference on Knowledge, Business and Consciousness held at the international community of Auroville, India in 2006, plus many others.
+He has spoken at four annual conventions of the International Reciprocal Trade Association (IRTA), the trade association for the commercial “barter” industry (2006,2009,2013, 2018); as well as the Economics of Peace Conference in California in 2009, the Gold Dinar Conference in Malaysia in 2007, and the conference on Knowledge, Business and Consciousness held at the international community of Auroville, India in 2006, plus many others.

 He is the author of numerous books and articles.
 His most recent book, The End of Money and the Future of Civilization (Chelsea Green, 2009), is both descriptive of the essence of money and its historical evolution, and prescriptive of actions that can be taken by communities, businesses, and governments to enhance economic stability and vitality through liberation of credit and the exchange process.
 His previous books on complementary currencies and exchange systems are Money: Understanding and Creating Alternatives to Legal Tender (Chelsea Green, 2001) and New Money for Healthy Communities (1994), which describe voluntary alternatives to conventional money that empower communities and reward people fairly.
 His first book, Money and Debt: A Solution to the Global Crisis (1990) explained the dysfunctional nature of conventional political money, outlined the principles upon which a more ideal money system can be structured, and proposed a plan for solving the global debt crisis and making the transition to an interest-free, harmonious economic and financial world order.